 #4 – Who can 100% close by your needed date?
 No exceptions..

-Regardless of your decision to list your property, sell to a corporate iBuyer like Offerpad, Opendoor, etc., or work with a small local home buyer like me & my wife, I hope you will at least give Barrington Acquisitions the opportunity to make you an offer.
+Regardless of your decision to list your property, sell to a corporate iBuyer like Offerpad, Opendoor, etc., or work with a small local home buyer like my wife and I, I hope you will at least give Barrington Acquisitions the opportunity to make you an offer.
 It’s free, and we really place our focus on the situation that you’re in, making the selling process feel as personal, and stress free as possible, & creating a win-win for both sides.

 Ready to Sell Your Home in the Atlanta Area?
 Click Here to see how much it’s Worth!